 - Veterans Affairs Canada

-- whether you have coverage for massage therapy,
+- whether you have coverage for massage therapy;

-- what date your benefits re-set,
+- which date your benefits re-set;

-- what your benefit limitations are, and
+- what your massage benefit limitations are per treatment/per year; and